What Is The Waterloo Medal?

 Great Engravers coins are available to a select group of collectors in both 24-carat gold and 999 silver.
 They come in a range of different sizes, including some of the largest coins ever made in the United Kingdom.
 Every Great Engravers coin is UK legal tender and features a portrait of the reigning monarch on the obverse.

-Initially, The Great Engravers collection exclusively focused on masterpieces by William Wyon but 2023 marked a change with a new release inspired by the work of 17th century engraver, Thomas Simon.
+Initially, The Great Engravers collection exclusively focused on masterpieces by William Wyon but 2023 marked a change with a new release inspired by the work of 17th-century engraver, Thomas Simon.
 Subsequent issues have profiled the work of Benedetto Pistrucci, starting with his St George and the dragon design, struck on 2024-dated coins.

 Royal Mint Waterloo Medal Release

-- 2024 Waterloo Medal Allied Leaders 5oz Silver Proof
+- 2024 Waterloo Medal - Allied Leaders (obverse)

-- 2024 Waterloo Medal Allied Leaders 2oz Silver Proof
+2024 Waterloo Medal Allied Leaders Obverse